anaulin/generative-art/README.md

 ![](circle-packing/images/circle-pack-concentric-random-colors-6.jpg)

-More details and examples in the [Circle Packing README](circle-packing/README.md).
+More details and examples in the [Circle Packing directory](https://github.com/anaulin/generative-art/tree/master/circle-packing) and its [README](circle-packing/README.md).